-The 2018 call for proposals for Research Centre Phase 2 funding is only open to the 5 x 2013 Research Centres (ADAPT, CONNECT, CÚRAM, iCRAG and Lero)
+The 2021 call for proposals for Research Centre Phase 2 funding is only open to the 5 x 2016 Research Centres (BiOrbic, CONFIRM, FutureNeuro, I-Form and VistaMilk)

 Science Foundation Ireland (SFI) is the national foundation for investment in scientific and engineering research.
 SFI invests in academic researchers and research teams who are most likely to generate new knowledge, leading edge technologies and competitive enterprises in the fields of science, technology, engineering and maths (STEM).
 The Foundation also promotes and supports the study of, education in, and engagement with STEM and promotes an awareness and understanding of the value of STEM to society and, in particular, to the growth of the economy.